cooking4mula/appengine-code/README.md

 $ git clone https://github.com/cooking4mula/appengine-code.git
 $ cd appengine-code
 $ git remote add upstream https://github.com/cooking4mula/appengine-code.git

-Download and install python - http://www.python.org/download/
-Download and extract Google appengine sdk - https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go

-On linux you can do following, otherwise you will have to give complete path
-$ vim ~/.bashrc
-and add the following line at the end of the file. export PATH=/path/to/google_appengine:${PATH}

 ----------------------------------------
 Every time just before you start to code